-ISWS Shallow and Deep Ground-Water Observation Wells - The ISWS collects observations from 17 shallow (Figure 3-33) and approximately 170 deep (Figure 3-34) ground-water observation wells over the state.
+ISWS Shallow and Deep Ground-Water Observation Wells - The ISWS collects observations from 17 shallow (Figure 3-30) and approximately 170 deep (Figure 3-31) ground-water observation wells over the state.

 SURFRAD Data - The NOAA Air Resources Laboratory (ARL) operates the Surface Radiation Budget Network (SURFRAD) which has four locations over the US.
-Within the LSA-NC there is one station at Bondville in east central Illinois.
+Within the LSA-E there two stations, one at Goodwin Creek in northwestern Mississippi and the other at Bondville in east central Illinois.
+The Goodwin Creek site is on the Goodwin Creek Experimental Watershed and is hosted and attended by the USDA/Agricultural Research Service (ARS) National Sedimentation Laboratory, which is located at the University of Mississippi in Oxford, Mississippi.
 Bondville is in a flat agricultural region and is collocated with several ISWS instruments (i.e. ICN and soil moisture).
-Measurements include direct solar radiation via a normal incidence pyrheliometer, downwelling global solar radiation via an upward-viewing broadband pyranometer, solar radiation reflected from the surface via a downward-viewing broadband pyranometer, thermal IR emitted downward via an upward-viewing pyrgeometer, upwelling thermal radiation from the surface via a downwardviewing pyrgeometer, ultraviolet radiation at the surface via a UVB radiometer, and global and diffuse solar radiation in one broadband channel and six narrow bands of the solar spectrum via a Multi-Filter Rotating Shadowband Radiometer (MFRSR).
+Measurements include direct solar radiation via a normal incidence pyrheliometer, downwelling global solar radiation via an upward-viewing broadband pyranometer, solar radiation reflected from the surface via a downward-viewing broadband pyranometer, thermal IR emitted downward via an upward- viewing pyrgeometer, upwelling thermal radiation from the surface via a downward-viewing pyrgeometer, ultraviolet radiation at the surface via a UVB radiometer, and global and diffuse solar radiation in one broadband channel and six narrow bands of the solar spectrum via a Multi-Filter Rotating Shadowband Radiometer (MFRSR).
 Also on site are instruments to measure wind speed, wind direction, air temperature, relative humidity, and station pressure at the top of a 10 m tower.